TRustworthy-AI-Tools-for-Science/traits-audit/docs/demo_sdl.rst

 Discussion
 ----------

-A typical output for a 25-iteration BO run:
+A typical output for a 25-iteration BO run (``--n-init 6 --n-iter 25 --seed 0``) (showing the six checks present since the first release; the full pipeline also runs ``ConformalCoverage``, ``CRPS``, ``NegativeLogLikelihood``, ``PITUniformity``, ``IntervalScore``, and ``LyapunovStability`` — see the check evolution figure above for those):

 .. code-block:: text

    ── Audit report ────────────────────────────────────────────────────
-   CalibrationError         PASS  value=0.108  threshold=0.150
+   CalibrationError         PASS  value=0.140  threshold=0.150
-   IntervalCoverage         PASS  value=0.720  threshold=[0.533, 0.833]
+   IntervalCoverage         FAIL  value=0.480  threshold=[0.533, 0.833]
-   VarianceAlignment        PASS  value=0.912  threshold=1.0
+   VarianceAlignment        FAIL  value=0.071  threshold=1.0
-   UncertaintyEvolution     PASS  value=0     threshold=0.0
+   UncertaintyEvolution     FAIL  value=1     threshold=0.0
-   UncertaintyAnomalies     PASS  value=0.040  threshold=0.050
+   UncertaintyAnomalies     PASS  value=0.000  threshold=0.050
-   VarianceErrorCorrelation PASS  value=0.221  threshold=0.100
+   VarianceErrorCorrelation PASS  value=0.654  threshold=0.100
-   ── Overall: PASS ────────────────────────────────────────────────────

-SDL-specific interpretation notes:
+   ── Overall: FAIL (3 checks failed among these six) ─────────────────

+Of the full 12-check pipeline, 6 pass: ``CRPS``, ``NegativeLogLikelihood``, ``IntervalScore``, ``CalibrationError``, ``UncertaintyAnomalies``, and ``VarianceErrorCorrelation``; the other 6 (``ConformalCoverage``, ``PITUniformity``, ``IntervalCoverage``, ``VarianceAlignment``, ``UncertaintyEvolution``, and ``LyapunovStability`` at a 0.16 stable fraction) fail.
+Scenario-specific interpretation notes:

 * **Small history size:** With ``n_iter = 25`` the hook sees at most 25
   steps (fewer if early BO steps have NaN posteriors).
-Calibration checks computed on small datasets have high variance; a borderline FAIL is not necessarily actionable.
+Calibration checks computed on small datasets have high variance; a FAIL by a small margin is not necessarily actionable.
 Increase ``--n-iter`` or decrease ``--n-init`` if you need tighter estimates.

-* **CalibrationError FAIL at low step counts:** EI exploration tends to query points where the GP is most uncertain, which means the GP is also least likely to be well-calibrated there.
-This is expected behaviour and not a failure of the BO loop — it reflects the exploration-exploitation tension inherent in EI.
+* **CalibrationError PASSing overall despite failing at several of the per-snapshot checkpoints above:** EI exploration tends to query points where the GP is most uncertain, which means the GP is also least likely to be well-calibrated there early on — this is expected behaviour and not a failure of the BO loop, it reflects the exploration-exploitation tension inherent in EI.  ``IntervalCoverage`` FAILing throughout despite this, though, means the GP's intervals are consistently too narrow, not just occasionally miscalibrated during exploration bursts.

 * **UncertaintyEvolution FAIL (declining channels > 0):** EI rapidly collapses uncertainty near the optimum.
 If the slope is too steep, increase ``--n-init`` so the Sobol phase builds a broader initial model, or increase ``--n-iter`` to give the model more exploration steps.

+* **VarianceAlignment FAIL, especially a late collapse toward the end of the run:** predicted variance falling to a small fraction of actual squared error late in the run indicates the GP is increasingly overconfident exactly where EI is exploiting most heavily — worth watching for in any run where this check degrades sharply rather than gradually.

-* **VarianceErrorCorrelation FAIL:** The BoTorch GP occasionally produces near-zero std for points where the Fréchet distance matches the GP mean closely.
+* **VarianceErrorCorrelation FAIL** (not observed in the run above, but possible at other seeds/step counts): the BoTorch GP occasionally produces near-zero std for points where the Fréchet distance matches the GP mean closely.
 A low or negative Spearman correlation is only meaningful if there is sufficient spread in both sigma and absolute error.
 Check whether the BO loop has collapsed to a narrow region too early.

 References